LucyPitticas-Rothwell/Hear-Me-Out-app/README.md

 # "Hear Me Out" - A mobile app with website content management system (CMS)

-*Code cannot be shared but a concise graphic overview of the final product can be seen in this ["Hear Me Out"_Poster](https://github.com/LucyRothwell/Hear-Me-Out-app/raw/master/Hear_Me_Out_Poster.pptx)*
+*Code cannot be shared but a concise graphic overview of the final product can be seen in this ["Hear Me Out" poster](https://github.com/LucyRothwell/Hear-Me-Out-app/raw/master/Hear_Me_Out_Poster.pptx)*

 Click here to see the app [featured in the British Medical Journal](https://adc.bmj.com/content/105/Suppl_2/A10.3)